 Victoria is full of beautiful places a short drive from Melbourne.
 If Covid restrictions mean you're not able to visit in person right now, don't worry: many of the state's nature and wildlife is restricted during this time of social-distancing, many remain open to the public via live-stream.

 1. Penguin Burrow on Phillip Island

 Phillip Island's Penguin Parade may be shut, but the island's cutest residents can still be viewed, via an onsite Penguin cam.
 This live-stream feeds directly from a burrow, where the Little Penguins like to congregate for a bit of R&R, after a hard day's swimming and fishing.

 2. Parks Victoria

 Head to the Parks Victoria YouTube channel, to see what they've been up to and experience Victoria's diverse natural environment, from the comfort of your home.
 Learn about local conservation projects and future volunteer activities.
 Discover wild locations and tag along with park rangers on location.

 3. Animal House at the Zoos

 Keen to catch up with the critters at Melbourne and Werribee Zoo in person, you can tune in to see what they're up to, via the Animal House.
 Both zoos have set up live-stream cameras in the enclosures of several of their star residents.
 See the very cute snow leopard cubs snooze in their nesting box.
 Catch the giraffes and zebras going about their daily business of mainly munching on breakfast, lunch and dinner.
 Watch the mighty lions laze around in the sun.
 Or tune in to see Ed the Fiordland Penguin strut his stuff across the screen.

 The Nature Conservancy Australia have set up two webcams, monitoring the residents of the rocky-reefs of Port Phillip Bay.
 An above-reef camera streams a live-feed from Pope's Eye, which has been claimed by Australasian Gannets and Black-faced Cormorants.
-Dive down deep with the Reef Cam's underwater camera, to keep up with the daily activities of Port Phillip Bay's marine life.
-You'll see many types of fish, seals and maybe even dolphins.
+Dive deep with the Reef Cam's underwater camera, to keep up with Port Phillip Bay's marine life.
+Look out for fish, seals and even dolphins.